Originally published in September 2018

 You depend on your heating, ventilation, and air conditioning – HVAC – unit to maintain optimal temperatures in your home.
 But these systems can also help you battle allergies.

 There are a few considerations to keep in mind, though.
 The air filters in HVAC units are designed to protect the equipment by preventing dust from getting into the components.
 They are not intended to trap allergens – at least not as their top priority.
-Another issue is that while filters do trap airborne particles, they can also harbor mold and mildew that trigger and worsen allergy symptoms.
+Another issue is that while filters do trap airborne particles, they can also harbor organic growth that triggers and worsens allergy symptoms.

 These are easy challenges to overcome.
 How?